openeuler-mirror/community/en/communication/README.md

 ### Mail

-If you want to start an open topics discussion, sending an email to the relavant mail-list is another good choice.
-Visit [Mail lists](Mails.md) to get detailed introduction.
+If you want to start an open topics discussion, sending an email to the relevant mailing list is another good choice.
+Visit [Mailing Lists](Mails.md) to get detailed introduction.